9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ```
 ::::

-Once again, we\'re using functors in several places (doubled up, when
+Once again, we're using functors in several places (doubled up, when
 necessary) to reduce the verbosity of our code.
-Here\'s a rewrite of the
+Here's a rewrite of the
 same function in a more direct style that does not use functors.

 :::: captioned-content